Can Being with a Narcissist Turn You into One?

 Chances are, you haven’t become a narcissist.
 Instead, the true narcissist is probably projecting their flaws onto you.
 On some level, they know that their behavior causes problems.

 Despite this realization, they cannot take accountability for their flaws.
 Instead of owning up to it, they might accuse you of being a narcissist.
-This takes the attention off of them and leaves your head spinning as you wonder if you are the problem.

 The Concept of Reactive Abuse